schwannden/chabod/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to Chabod!
 This document provides guidelines and instructions to help you get started.

+For a comprehensive overview of the project, tech stack, and features, please see our [main README](../README.md).

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (we recommend using Volta for version management)